 - We conduct maintenance of our vehicles regularly to ensure full efficiency and reduced carbon emissions and to also ensure clients are comfortable and safe.

 - Clients are given reusable water bottles to get only the water they need.
-This way water is not wasted and the environment is not affected by too many bottles.
+This way water is not wasted and the environment is not affected by too many plastic bottles.
 The lodges also give them options of re-using towels and bedsheets to avoid wastage of water.

 - Travellers are not allowed to get out of safari vehicles while on a game drive in the national park.
-They however have opportunities while on a hiking and walking safari.
+They however have opportunities while on a hiking or walking safari.
 They cannot get off the trail as informed by both the guides and ranger.
 They are also not allowed to dispose of their rubbish in these areas or pick plants.

 - Clients are advised on electricity conservation such as having short showers to avoid water and electricity wastage